Kepler's laws of planetary motion: History

-Kepler published his first two laws about planetary motion in 1609, having found them by analyzing the astronomical observations of Tycho Brahe.
-Kepler's third law was published in 1619.
+having found them by analyzing the astronomical observations of Tycho Brahe.
 Kepler had believed in the Copernican model of the Solar System, which called for circular orbits, but he could not reconcile Brahe's highly precise observations with a circular fit to Mars' orbit – Mars coincidentally having the highest eccentricity of all planets except Mercury.
 His first law reflected this discovery.

-In 1621, Kepler noted that his third law applies to the four brightest moons of Jupiter.
-Godefroy Wendelin also made this observation in 1643.
+In his Astronomia nova (1609), Kepler did not present his second law in its modern form.
+He did that only in his Epitome Astronomiae Copernicanae of 1621.

+Kepler had two versions of the second law, related in a qualitative sense: the first "distance law" and later the "area law".
+The distance form was only correct for orbits that were almost circular, but the area form was correct for all elliptical orbit.
+The "area law" is what became the second law in the set of three.
+This law had little impact on astronomy because calculations of planetary positions using the law were approximate and time consuming.
 The second law, in the "area law" form, was contested by Nicolaus Mercator in a book from 1664, but by 1670 his Philosophical Transactions were in its favour.
 As the century proceeded it became more widely accepted.

+Kepler's third law was published in 1619 in his Harmonice Mundi.
+In 1621, Kepler noted that his third law applies to the four brightest moons of Jupiter.
+Godefroy Wendelin, the first well-known astronomer to adopt Kepler's laws, gave a detailed account of the third law in 1652.

+Kepler's work had little initial impact.
+His work was a strong defense of Copernicanism which had fallen out of fashion in part because of opposition by Tycho Brahe.
+In 1627 Kepler published the Rudolphine Tables containing many accurate astronomical observations accumulated by Brahe.
+The breadth and accuracy of the tables allowed astronomers to compare Kepler's formula to good quality data.
+At first these difficult calculations were off putting, but once undertaken more astronomers became convinced of Kepler's approach.

-The reception in Germany changed noticeably between 1688, the year in which Newton's Principia was published and was taken to be basically Copernican, and 1690, by which time work of Gottfried Leibniz on Kepler had been published.
+The reception in Germany changed noticeably between 1688, shortly after Newton's Principia was published and was taken to be basically Copernican, and 1690, by which time work of Gottfried Leibniz on Kepler had been published.

-Newton was credited with understanding that the second law is not special to the inverse square law of gravitation, being a consequence just of the radial nature of that law, whereas the other laws do depend on the inverse square form of the attraction.
+Newton understood that the second law is not special to the inverse-square law of gravitation, being a consequence just of the radial nature of that law, whereas the other laws do depend on the inverse-square form of the attraction.
 Carl Runge and Wilhelm Lenz much later identified a symmetry principle in the phase space of planetary motion (the orthogonal group O(4) acting) which accounts for the first and third laws in the case of Newtonian gravitation, as conservation of angular momentum does via rotational symmetry for the second law.